A LEVEL MEDIA STUDIES

 In a nutshell, A Level Media Studies will allow you to develop and apply your understanding of the media through both analysing and producing media products.
 You’ll make connections between different products and techniques and will develop the necessary analytical skills to allow you to question and critically explore aspects of the media that may initially seem straightforward and familiar.
 You’ll look at different periods of history to consider major media changes, you’ll consider media in its widest, global sense and you’ll also consider products that are outside of the commercial mainstream.
 Cross-media products are at the heart of the media today and therefore these will be central to what you study, alongside the importance of online and social media platforms.
 This, of course, will also influence and inform your coursework choices.
 There are several coursework options to choose from (options are set by the exam board and change every year), allowing for a real sense of creativity and freedom to explore current products and ways to develop that all important ‘unique selling point’ in an already saturated market.

 The course allows you a real sense of ownership, develops your independent study skills, encourages research and analysis and allows you to pursue your own media interests within a theoretical framework, whilst also developing your practical skills.
+It is not a practical course, however; like all a Level subjects, this course is mainly assessed through examinations that test skills of analysis and understanding.
 Results year on year are excellent and A level Media Studies at Hornsea School is always one of the top performing subjects in the sixth form.